Kaurin/kaurin.github.io/_posts/2024-05-10-virtualized-truenas-with-truechart-and-letsencrypt.markdown

 This system has this very guide as well as days of other work that has not been backed up...

-Luckily, still having access to zpool import in the emergency shell I could see that the host ID is that of the live system, so I figured that another forced import would fix the issue.
+Luckily, still having access to the `zfs` utility in the emergency shell I could see that the host ID is that of the live system, so I figured that another forced import would fix the issue.

 It would appear that I was right: `zfs import -f zroot`.
 Reboot